 We host the William & Mary Global Film Festival to celebrate and foster a better understanding of film’s place within the world.

 The festival takes place annually at the Kimball Theatre and brings world cultures to Williamsburg through film.
-The festival is a four-day event featuring screenings of international-, student-, and alumni-produced films, live performances, presentations, guest filmmakers, and receptions.
+The GFF is a four-day event featuring screenings of international, student, and alumni-produced films, live performances, presentations, guest filmmakers, and receptions.
 All festival events are open to the public.

 The Global Film Festival maintains these core goals:

 • Promote the appreciation and understanding of film as a powerful global medium of expression and communication.